 One of the ways in which Kofax helps companies grow through RPA is to identify common patterns of work across disparate business processes.
 If RPA is already a good fit for one aspect of a company’s business, the chances are it can also provide assistance in several more – even if that potential has not yet been realised.

 The staffing company now uses Kofax Capture and other RPA technologies to manage several aspects of its core business operations.
-These range from gathering online CV and personal experience data to assess new hires, to managing company task assignments and employee leave.
+These range from gathering online CV and personal experience data for assessing new hires to managing company task assignments and employee leave.

-Since realising the full potential of its Kofax RPA solutions, the company has deployed close to 20,000 smart software robots to streamline core business processes.
-This RPA estate is managed by a team of just four people, and all of them perform core personnel tasks more efficiently than was previously possible, even with a larger team.
+Since realising the full potential of its Kofax RPA solutions, the company has deployed almost 20,000 smart software robots to streamline core business processes.
+This RPA estate is managed by a team of just four people, and all of them perform core personnel tasks more efficiently than was previously possible even with a larger team.

 The company’s exploration of RPA represents a huge financial benefit, increasing the return on investment in Kofax technology, and reducing long-term human resources costs.

-These combined efficiency gains and cost reductions are possible partly due to the inherent power of RPA technology, but also due to the unique approach Kofax takes to software robot management.
+These combined efficiency gains and cost reductions are possible partly because of the inherent power of RPA technology, but also due to the unique approach Kofax takes to software robot management.